 TOWARD THE COMPLETION OF THE PLACEMENT: The candidate may phase out of teaching responsibilities as determined by the Cooperating Teacher and University Supervisor.
-During the last days, the Candidate will observe two full school days in other classrooms.
-The Student Teaching Candidate must shadow a special services teacher for one day of this observation period.
+During the last day, the Candidate will observe one full school day in another classroom.
+The Student Teaching Candidate must shadow a teacher with excellent classroom management for this day.